minecraftforum/rules/rules/global/rules.markdown

     topics about your website is not allowed.
 If you want to advertise on minecraftforum.net please contact the
     [Curse advertising department](http://www.curse.com/advertising/overview).

+* __Use Referral/Affiliate Links__

+    Linking to websites that provide you with cash or prizes in return for getting people to view their page is not allowed.
+This includes affiliate programs.

 * __Misuse Money Linking Services__